The Crested Gecko is a colorful lizard famous for crests that run from head to tail. They have small spines above their eyes that look like eyelashes.

 A balanced diet is important for your Gecko.
 It is important you feed both insects and fruits.
 This will prevent an imbalance of nutrients and a lack of calcium that may lead to issues such as metabolic bone disease.

 This species of Gecko is an omnivore and eats a variety of fruits and insects.

-Their diets are very easy to feed in captivity.
 There are companies that produce pre-balanced diets and feed but this is not necessary.
-Their diet is so straight forward you can easily keep them healthy without a commercial pellet.
+Their diet is so straight forward you can easily give them a well-balanced diet without a commercial pellet.

 What Do Crested Geckos Eat?

 This reptile mostly lives on small insects and overripe fruits.

 In the wild they will come out infrequently to eat and mostly eat fruits that are are a day or two old.

 Their favorite prey insects include small roaches and crickets.
 Feed one insect a couple of times each week dusted with calcium and vitamin D3.